 Can you recommend any of your favorite family meals?

-Since I’m from India, I cooked Indian food while my children were growing up, so that they could learn the culture.
+Since I’m from India, I cooked Indian food while my children were growing up, so that they could learn about the culture.
 One of the dishes was rice and beans cooked together with a sauce made with yogurt and chickpea flour.
-I served it with a green vegetable, such as spinach or any green leafy veggie as well as a salad made with cucumbers and cabbage, seasoned with cumin, salt, cilantro and hot chilies.
+I served it with a green vegetable, such as spinach or any green leafy veggie as well as a salad made with cucumbers and cabbage, seasoned with cumin, salt, cilantro, and hot chilies.
 The kids loved it!

 Do you have any tips for fitting cooking into a busy schedule?

-Organization and planning is key!
+Organization and planning are key!
 Have a plan in place.
 Use the weekends to plan the menu for the week.
 Shop according to what you are going to cook.
 Beans or grains are going to take time.
 Cook these staples for more than one meal then freeze the rest.
 Keep your fridge stocked.
 Also on the weekends, make sure you prepare one or two dishes for the week that are going to take time.
 Another idea is to delegate a chore to every family member to do the night before that involves getting something ready for the next day’s meal.
 Also, keep in mind that meals don’t have to be fancy.
 It’s OK to keep things simple!
 Here are our 6 Tips to Make Meal Planning Easier.